RaiMan/SikuliX-2014/README.md

 **SikuliX is completely free Open Source in all aspects** - [see details](http://sikulix.com/disclaimer)
 <hr/>

-This Maven multi-module setup contains everything
+This Maven multi-module setup contains everything ...
 -------------
-**to build the ready-to-use packages [available on Launchpad](https://launchpad.net/sikuli)**
+**... to build the ready-to-use packages [available on Launchpad](https://launchpad.net/sikuli)**

+`It is highly recommended to first look through this README, before clicking around`

 **Forking and/or downloading this repo only makes sense:**
  - if you want to get a knowledge about the internals of Sikuli